Alfano93/Presentations/PITCHME.md

 ---
 ### Definition

-**Weight** \- The that is assigned to a unit which is equal to the probability that the unit will be selected to store an object
+**Weight** \- The number [0.0,1.0] that is assigned to a unit which is equal to the probability that the unit will be selected to store an object